gllangston/soc-analyst-portfolio/IT-Help Desk/AD-Group-Policy-Management/README.md

 ## Overview

 In this lab, I configured and applied a Group Policy Object (GPO) to enforce user restrictions within a domain environment.
-The objective was to simulate a real-world help desk/admin scenario where user access needs to be controlled across multiple systems.
+This simulates a real-world help desk/admin scenario where user access must be controlled across multiple systems.

 ---